aistairc/BENNERD/README.md

 ```

 ### Entity Linking Performances of BENNERD on [Manually Annotated Test Set](#manually-annotated-test-set)
-We show the EL performances on [manually annotated test set](#manually-annotated-test-set).
-In [manually annotated test set](#manually-annotated-test-set), the performances in terms of Accuracy@{1, 10, 20, 30, 40, 50} are based on NER's predictions that fed to entity linking model.
+We show the EL performances on the [manually annotated test set](#manually-annotated-test-set).
+On the manually annotated test set, the performances in terms of Accuracy@{1, 10, 20, 30, 40, 50} are based on NER's predictions that fed to entity linking model.

 ```